The Muslim Brotherhood: empowered by its weakness

 By Osama Diab

-The revolution in Egypt succeeded because it had no face, and the Muslim Brotherhood has benefited from maintaining a soft presence.
+The revolution in Egypt succeeded because it had no Islamist face, and the has benefited from maintaining a soft presence.

 3 March 2011

-Many were terrified that if Egypt's imposed, relatively secular regime collapsed, things might go the Islamist way.
-Based on this conception (or misconception), many had favoured President Hosni Mubarak's to elections that might bring men with beards who would ban females from driving, throw stones at adulterers and arrest unveiled .
+Many were terrified that if Egypt’s imposed, relatively secular Mubarak regime collapsed, things might go the Islamist way.
+Based on this conception (or misconception), many had favoured President Hosni Mubarak’s dictatorship to that might bring men with beards who would ban females from driving, throw stones at adulterers and arrest unveiled women.

 The ousted president, in his last interview with ABC’s Christiana Amanpour a few days before he stepped down, threatened that if he left office the Muslim Brotherhood would take power in Egypt — a rhetoric his regime long used to scare people of change.

-However, had a different story to tell.
+However, Tahrir Square had a different story to tell.
 The demands were simple, basic and quite universal: a new constitution, democratic elections, the end of the state of emergency, and the fall of Mubarak and his corrupt regime.
-We didn't see a single protester demanding the application of sharia law or the restoration of the during the 18-day revolution.
+We didn’t see a single protester demanding the application of law or the restoration of the Islamic caliphate during the 18-day revolution.

 The Muslim Brotherhood was actually a late participant rather than the driving force behind the revolution.
 The Brotherhood’s weak presence actually gave hope and encouraged many who were hesitant to join the party in Tahrir Square.
 The number of protesters increased every day, of whom many were liberal, secular Egyptians.